 \begin{definition} A map $f\co X^\bullet\to Y^\bullet$ in $c\mc{M}$ is called {\it quasi-\mc{G}-cofree} if there is a sequence of fibrant \mc{G}-injective objects $(G_s)_{s\ge 0}$ such that for all $s\ge 0$, there are homotopy pullback diagrams \diagr{ \cosk_s(f) \ar[r]\ar[d]_{\gamma_{s-1}(f)} & \hom(\Delta^s,cG_s) \ar[d]^{i_s^*} \\ \cosk_{s-1}(f) \ar[r] & \hom(\partial\Delta^s,cG_s)} in $c\mc{M}$ equipped with the Reedy model structure. \end{definition}

-Quasi-\mc{G}-cofree maps are useful because usually one exploits the fact that the square is a homotopy pullback rather than a pullback.
-The notion seems more appropriate than the notion of \mc{G}-cofree when \mc{M} has a more complicated model structure than the discrete one because it is invariant under Reedy equivalences of Reedy fibrant objects, see e.g. the proof of Proposition~\ref{n-conn-fact}.
-If the model structure is discrete both notions coincide.
+Quasi-\mc{G}-cofree maps are useful because one usually only needs the fact that these squares are homotopy pullbacks rather than pullbacks.
+The notion seems more appropriate than the notion of a \mc{G}-cofree map when \mc{M} has a more complicated model structure than the discrete one.
+If the model structure is discrete, then both notions coincide.